 To keep up with upcoming events, join our Data Science Community on Facebook or check out the archive of recent data science videos.
 To suggest future data science topics or guests, please contact Mike Delgado.

-In this #DataTalk, we learned from Dr. Paul K. Newton about how biology-based mathematical models are used to optimize chemotherapy treatments.
+In this #DataTalk, we learned from Dr. Paul K. Newton at USC about how biology-based mathematical models are used to optimize chemotherapy treatments.

 Here is a transcript: